 In the evenings, Charles Spurgeon’s wife would sit on a cushion at his feet and read to him.
 So far, I have been unsuccessful in persuading my wife to do the same for me, but I think I may have found an alternative solution.
-I now listen to Kindle books on iPhone.
+I now listen to Kindle books on the iPhone.

 Wouldn’t it be great if you could squeeze in a few more chapters of your Kindle book while driving, exercising, or doing housework?
 Well, you can!
-In this post, I am going to show you how to listen to Kindle books on iPhone.
+In this post, I am going to show you how to listen to Kindle books on the iPhone.

 Between Audible and Christian Audio a decent offering of Christian books can be found.
-But Kindle’s selection is much more massive.
+But Kindle’s selection is much larger.
 And if you follow Tim Challies‘ blog (which you should), you likely have a prodigious selection of Kindle books you bought on sale for $2.99 but have never read.
-Plus, most new books release straight to Kindle at the same time the paperback comes out, but an audiobook (if it ever comes) shows up much later to the publishing party.
+Plus, most new books release straight to Kindle at the same time the paperback comes out, but the audiobook version (if it ever does come) arrives much later to the publishing party.

 Tragically, even in this era of e-books, we are still stuck reading most books with our eyes.
 Who will deliver us from this ocular tyranny?

 It’s a little-known feature that any Amazon Echo device can read your Kindle books aloud to you, even if you don’t own the corresponding audiobook (this works with any Kindle book that supports text-to-speech technology).

 And the really cool thing is, you don’t need to have an Amazon Echo device to take advantage of this feature.
 All you need is the free Alexa app.
 Here’s how you do it.

 Step #1: Download and log in to the Amazon Alexa app